- Balance is crucial for various activities, from standing to playing pretend and gaining independence in tasks like dressing and eating.

 Children need their balance skills for many things beyond their physical actions.
 Increased mobility and stability of their bodies mean that children between 2 and 4 years of age start venturing more into pretend play alone or alongside peers, they begin playing games that involve sitting (like drawing or coloring), and they start asserting their independence by putting clothes on and off, or by using a fork to eat with increased autonomy.

-According to the American Academy of Pediatrics, around 36 months of age, most children can seat themselves in a child-sized chair, bend over without falling, climb the ladders in the playground, and even walk on tiptoes for four or five steps without help.
-Then, approaching 4 years of age, your daughter’s balance skills will be sufficient to let her stand on one foot for at least two seconds without problem.
+According to the American Academy of Pediatrics, at around 36 months of age, most children can seat by themselves in a child-sized chair, bend over without falling, climb the ladders in the playground, and even walk four or five steps on their tiptoes without help.
+Then, approaching 4 years of age, your child’s balance skills will be sufficient to stand easily on one foot for at least two seconds.

-There are many easy and fun ways to encourage your little one to develop her balance skills.
+There are many easy and fun ways to encourage your little one to develop their balance skills.
 Here are a couple of ideas: